Cooperative Institute for Research in Environmental Sciences

 Research Interests

 I hold a B.E. in Forest Engineering, with a focus on community ecology, from the Federal University of Viçosa, and a D.Sc. in Geosciences, specializing in mineral resources and environment, from the University of São Paulo.
-Throughout my academic and professional journey, I have held a post-doctoral research associate position at the National Institute for Space Research (INPE), a faculty position at the Federal University of Viçosa (UFV), and visiting scholar roles at the Commonwealth Scientific and Industrial Research Organisation (CSIRO), the University of California Santa Barbara (UCSB), and NASA’s Goddard Space Flight Center (GSFC).
+Throughout my academic and professional career, I have held a post-doctoral research associate position at the National Institute for Space Research (INPE), a tenure-track faculty position at the Federal University of Viçosa (UFV), and visiting scholar roles at the Commonwealth Scientific and Industrial Research Organisation (CSIRO), the University of California Santa Barbara (UCSB), and NASA’s Goddard Space Flight Center (GSFC).

 No results found.